JDieterle/DRSanalysis/README.md

 # DRSanalysis
-Matlab script for extracting the optical properties from differential reflectance spectra (DRS) by kramers-kronig constrained variational analysis.
+Matlab script for extracting the dielectric function from differential reflectance spectra (DRS) by kramers-kronig constrained variational analysis.
 This program has a graphical user interface and is able to iteratively account for significant absorptions at energies above the measured energy range by a suitably parameterized extrapolation.
-It is written for thin organic films.
+It is written for the investigation of the optical properties of thin organic films.
+Due to the general parameterization of the dielectric function the script does not require initial parameters or adjustements of the parameterization.

 # Usage:
 required data files (examples can be found in the folder 'example'):